mauro-andre/CuboMX/README.md

 -   `afterbegin`: Inserts the content as the first child of the target element.
 -   `beforeend`: Inserts the content as the last child of the target element.
 -   `afterend`: Inserts the content after the target element.

+#### Smart Swaps (DOM Morphing)

+If you call `CuboMX.swapHTML` with `null` strategies, or call `CuboMX.request` without receiving any strategies, CuboMX activates the **smart swap** mode.
+This powerful feature uses DOM morphing to intelligently update the current page with minimal changes, preserving important states like focus and input values.
+It follows a clear hierarchy:

+1.  **Priority 1: Explicit Strategies**
+    -   If strategies are provided, they are always executed.
+Smart swap is skipped.

+2.  **Priority 2: Smart Swap by ID**
+    -   If no strategies are given and the `html` content is a snippet with a single root element that has an `id`, CuboMX will find the element with the same `id` in the current DOM and intelligently merge the changes.
+    -   **Example:** If the server responds with `<div id="user-profile"><p>New Name</p></div>`, CuboMX will update the existing `<div id="user-profile">...</div>` on your page.

+3.  **Priority 3: Smart Swap of Body**
+    -   If the response appears to be a full HTML document (contains an `<html>` tag), CuboMX will merge the new `<body>` into the current page's `<body>`.

+4.  **Fallback: Warning**
+    -   If none of the above conditions are met (e.g., the response is a partial snippet without a root ID), no swap will occur, and a warning will be logged to the console.

 ### CuboMX.actions(actions)